Payloads

 , and takes an index into these tables as a parameter.

-Write a fake
+Write a fake SYMTAB

-somewhere, containing an entry for"system"
+somewhere, containing an entry for "system"

-ROP into
+ROP into dl-resolve

 dl-resolve

-will go findsystem
+will go find system

 and call it for us!